Resume Tips Include

 * 2-3 for a face to face interview

-Adding a few lines of your related experience will get you an interview.
+* Adding a few lines of your related experience can get you an interview.
 The more the better, don’t lie.

-Adding your Challenges, Achievements and Deliverables under each job will increase your changes for an interview
+* Adding your Challenges, Achievements, Deliverables, and Industries under each job will increase your chances for an interview

 If you’re a hands-on manager and open to non-management positions